ZakariaBennane99/Personal-Site-Jekyll/about.markdown

     - [Garry Tan](https://www.youtube.com/@GarryTan)

-And "The Great Gatsby"?
+And **The Great Gatsby**?
 It's a film that captures the essence of ambition and the beauty of a dream.

 So this is me.
 I'd love to connect with you, you can hit me up on Twitter or m